-Port Vila's municipal boundaries enclose a population of approximately 66,000 (extrapolated from the 2009 Census), but Greater Port Vila - as a functional city with economic and social connectivity - is home to closer to 114,000 people.
+Port Vila's municipal boundaries enclose a population of 49,528 (2020 Population and Housing Census), but Greater Port Vila - as a functional city with economic and social connectivity - is home to closer to 114,000 people.
 Informal settlements are an important gateway to urban opportunities and services for low- and middle-income people alike, providing "access to the city" for a wide range of socioeconomic groups.
-The majority of population growth in Vanuatu (74 percent) currently occurs outside the Port Vila municipal boundary, in unplanned, un-serviced settlements in hazardous areas.
+The majority of population growth in Vanuatu (74 percent) currently occurs outside the Port Vila municipal boundary, in unplanned, unserviced settlements in hazardous areas.
 As informal settlements continue to expand in an unplanned manner, it increases the exposure to hydrometeorological and geophysical hazards.